TGAC/COPO-documentation/policies/fair-data-principles.rst

 Using DataTables' search engine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-COPO uses :term:`DataTables<D>` to display tabular data.
+COPO uses :term:`DataTables` to display tabular data.
 The data are indexed in the DataTables' *smart* search engine
 and the search box is accessible within each table of data; it is located at the top right of the table.
 The search
 engine is updated automatically when metadata is added or updated.